magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 frivolous things.
 They can sit and listen to that for hours.
 When it comes to listening to Dhamma, talking about practice, there isn’t much of it to be heard.
-Like when giving a Dhamma talk: as soon as I start off ‘[^3] they’re all sleepy already.
+Like when giving a Dhamma talk: as soon as I start off ‘*Namo Tassa Bhagavato*[^3] they’re all sleepy already.
 They don’t take in the talk at all.
-When I reach the ‘’ they all open their eyes and wake up.
+When I reach the ‘*Evaṃ*’ they all open their eyes and wake up.
 Every time there’s a Dhamma talk people fall asleep.
 How are they going to get any benefit from it?

 Real Dhamma cultivators will come away from a talk feeling inspired and uplifted, they learn something.
 Every six or seven days the teacher